sulaljuhani/ai_stack/README.md

 - **Runs 100% locally** - No data leaves your machine, complete privacy
 - **Integrates with Obsidian** - Auto-embed your notes for AI-powered search
 - **Manages your life** - Tasks, reminders, events, all AI-accessible
-- **Intelligent Agents** - Specialized AI agents with conversational interfaces for food, tasks, and planning
+- **Intelligent Agents** - 5 specialized AI agents with conversational interfaces for food, tasks, events, reminders, and knowledge

 ## ✨ What's Been Built